kevinweber/inline-comments/readme.txt

 = 2.2 =
 * Check out the new "Default status" option.
 It makes it easier to display comments on specific pages without the need of extra selectors such as ".single-page".
+* Starting with this version, this plugin is no longer supported.
+I might publish minor fixes but will no longer develop new features or reply to requests.

 = 2.1.1 =
 * If you want permalinks to be displayed next to each comment, please check the updated option "Display Permalinks".
 Previously, those permalinks had been visible by default.